Release Date: August 9, 2023

 - Faculty must conduct virtual or in-person meetings with NASA collaborators.
 Funding may be used for travel to NASA Center, if possible due to potential future changes in visitor restrictions at the centers.

 - The NASA collaborator may provide a statement of commitment agreeing to host the faculty member if selected and travel restrictions are lifted, and a general description of the type of work the faculty member will assist NASA in advancing.

-- Recipients of RBS award are expected to submit proposals to National NASA EPSCoR competitions in the next year’s cycle.
+- Recipients of RBSG award are expected to submit proposals to National NASA EPSCoR competitions in the next year’s cycle.